Agents of Atlas: Fictional team biography

 During the War of the Realms event, Woo recruits his Protectors teammates Brawn, Shang-Chi, and Silk as the New Agents of Atlas before departing to defend Asia from Malekith's ally Queen Sindr and her Fire Goblin forces from Muspelheim.
 While the team is in Seoul, Woo is briefly incapacitated, forcing Brawn to assume leadership of the team.
-The Agents join forces with the Korean heroes White Fox, Crescent, Io and Luna Snow against Sindr.
-When the agents are forced to retreat, Brawn summons the Chinese heroes Sword Master and Aero, Filipina heroine Wave and the Hawaiian goddess of Fire and Volcanoes Pele from Shanghai to help assist in the fight against Sindr.
-With the assistance Sun Wukong of the Ascendants, the New Agents of Atlas are able to defeat Sindr and her army in Northern China, although Sun Wukong and "Pele" (who reveals herself to be M-41 Zu, a mystically enhanced Android created by the Atlas Foundation) are killed in the process.
-Sindr flees using the Black Bifrost, only for the Agents to follow her with Brawn's teleporter, where they help Captain Marvel defeat her and her remaining forces at the Great Wall of China near Beijing.
-After Malekith's defeat, the Agents are seen in Shanghai looking on while the captured Fire Goblins are escorted back to Muspelheim.
+The Agents join forces with the White Fox, Crescent, Io, and Luna Snow against Sindr.
+When the agents are forced to retreat, Brawn summons Sword Master, Aero, Wave, and Pele to combat Sindr.
+With the assistance of Sun Wukong of the Ascendants, the New Agents of Atlas defeat Sindr and her army in Northern China, although Sun Wukong and "Pele" (who reveals herself to be M-41 Zu, a mystically enhanced android created by the Atlas Foundation) are killed in the process.

 Following the War of the Realms, the New Agents of Atlas and Giant-Man are inadvertently summoned to Pan, a city of portals created by tech mogul Mike Nguyen linking major Asian and Pacific cities and enclaves into a single borderless metropolis.
 Despite the team's mistrust of Nguyen and the Protector of Pan, Issac Ikeda, a mercenary under Nguyen's employ, they decide to help protect Pan and its citizens after the city is attacked by wyverns and sea serpents and several Madripoorian refugees are harassed by Nguyen's Pan Guard.
-With Woo having mysteriously lost contact with the team following Pan's activation, Brawn has the New Agents investigate Nguyen and the Big Nguyen Company while continuing to protect Pan.
-Brawn reluctantly allows help from Ikeda, who also has his own suspicions of Nguyen.
-It is later revealed that the team's actions are being monitored by Woo and Mr. Lao, who are testing them for their capabilities.
-During their investigations, a photograph of Woo and Nguyen together is uncovered while the New Agents discover that the Big Nguyen Company have imprisoned an Atlantean dragon and have been harvesting her magical scales to power Pan's portals.
-Nguyen downplays his relationship with Woo, explaining that Pan and Atlas had previously signed a non-aggression treaty (which the New Agents just violated) but warns that freeing the dragon would disrupt Pan's portals while Woo and Lao order the team to release her immediately.
-Before a decision can be made, an enraged Namor invades the city to reclaim his dragon from Pan.